Mode multiplexing for scalable cavity-enhanced operations in neutral-atom arrays: Modular connectivity

-This configuration yields an average cooperativity of $\bar{\eta}\!=\!7$, with a standard deviation of $\sigma_\eta\!=\!1.8$ across the array.
+This configuration yields an average cooperativity of $\bar{\eta}\!=\!7$, with a standard deviation of $\sigma_\eta\!=\!1.8$ across the array (Fig. \ref{fig:bell_config}(d)).
 In the calculation, we account for the branching ratios of $\ket{e_+}$ to the atomic qubit states, the variation of atom–cavity coupling along the $z$-axis, and an assumed atomic temperature of $\SI{10}{\micro K}$.
-The latter plays an important role for higher-order LG modes, where the central lobe narrows with increasing $p$.
-Consequently, the finite spatial extent of the atomic wavefunction reduces the effective atom–cavity coupling, as illustrated in Fig.~\ref{fig:bell_config}(d).
+The latter plays an important role for higher-order LG modes, where the central lobe narrows with increasing mode number $p$.
+Consequently, the finite spatial extent of the atomic wavefunction reduces the effective atom–cavity coupling (see Appendix~\ref{app:temp}).

-With this cooperativity, it is possible to implement vSTIRAP using an external probe field resonant with the $\ket{g}\!\leftrightarrow\!\ket{e_+}$ transition and a cavity mode tuned to the $\ket{0,1}\!\leftrightarrow\!\ket{e_+}$ transition.
+With this cooperativity, it is possible to implement vSTIRAP using an external probe field resonant with the $\ket{g}\!\leftrightarrow\!\ket{e_+}$ transition and a cavity mode tuned to the $\ket{0,1}\!\rightarrow\!\ket{e_+}$ transitions.
 Using Eqs.~\ref{eq:P_s} and \ref{eq:alpha_interface}, and assuming an optical setup efficiency of $\alpha_{\text{setup}}\!=\!0.75$, the predicted atom–atom entanglement success probability is $P_s\!=\!0.21$.
 This value corresponds to the ideal case where the vSTIRAP adiabaticity condition is fully saturated and $\eta$ is uniform across the array.
-To assess the performance under realistic conditions, we simulate the process for the entire 225-atom array, including all relevant atomic levels, using a linearly increasing drive.
+To assess the performance under realistic conditions, we simulate the process for the entire 225-atom array, including all relevant atomic levels, using a linearly increasing drive (see Appendix~\ref{app:vstirap} for details).
 As shown in Fig.~\ref{fig:bell_vstirap}, the external probe allows control over the temporal profile of the output photon.
-This reveals a tradeoff between photon generation probability—maximized when the adiabaticity condition is saturated—and the achievable generation rate.
-Balancing these factors, our chosen parameters yield an average success probability of $\bar{P}_s = 0.18$ across the array.
-With CMM over the 15 modes, the corresponding atom–atom Bell-state generation rate is $\SI{4}{MHz}$.
-We note that the system parameters and drive profile can be further optimized to increase this rate, however, such optimization lies beyond the scope of this work.
+This reveals a trade-off between photon generation probability—maximized when the adiabaticity condition is saturated—and the achievable generation rate.
+Balancing these factors, our chosen parameters yield an average success probability of $\bar{P}_s = 0.175$ across the array.
+With CMM over the 15 modes, the corresponding atom–atom Bell-state generation rate is $\SI{3.75}{MHz}$.
+We note that the system parameters and drive profile can be further optimized to increase this rate; however, such optimization lies beyond the scope of this work.